HouzuoGuo/laitos/doc/[Web-service]-Twilio-telephone-SMS-hook.md

 8 - t      88 - u     888 – v    9 - w      99 - x     999 - y    9999 – z
 </pre>

-If you wish the output to be spelt phonetically rather than spoken, input number sequence `0123` before PIN and command input.
+If you wish the output to be spelt phonetically rather than spoken, input number sequence `0123` before and command input.
 This technique is very useful for copying sophisticated command output such as those from operating system shell commands.

 ## Tips
-Telephone and mobile networks are prone to eavesdropping attacks that can reveal your password PIN and app command responses to potential attackers.
-Consider using [one-time password in place of password PIN](https://github.com/HouzuoGuo/laitos/wiki/Command-processor#use-one-time-password-in-place-of-password-pin).
+Telephone and mobile networks are prone to eavesdropping attacks that can reveal your password and app command responses to potential attackers.
+Consider using [one-time password in place of password](https://github.com/HouzuoGuo/laitos/wiki/Command-processor#use-one-time-password-in-place-of-password).

-The web service does not respond if an SMS sender fails to use the correct password PIN.
+The web service does not respond if an SMS sender fails to use the correct password.
 All SMS and calls are logged for inspection on Twilio console.

 Regarding laitos configuration: